zjiayao/Pamuretas/README.md

 First noted the plotter automatically extrapolates the values at the boundary, hence resulting the slope near reader.
 This should be ignored though.
+The increasing along the diagonal of worker-space plane implies a good scalability.
 Under the scenario where sufficient resources are available, Pamuretas is able to finish the production near the optimal time, i.e., around 15 seconds.